wmorgan/dcos-docs/1.7/overview/design/azure-container-service.md

 ## DC/OS component list

 The following list shows the components used by DC/OS itself.
-You'll note that the core components center around Mesos, marathon, python, and so on.
+You'll note that the core components center around Mesos, Marathon, Python, and so on.

 - 3dt